Cleethorpes Townscape Heritage Programme

 About the project

-A vision to preserve the buildings that helped to make Cleethorpes one of England’s busiest and best seaside resorts is being realised, thanks to the National Lottery Heritage Fund.
+A vision to preserve the buildings that helped to make Cleethorpes one of England’s busiest and best seaside resorts has been realised, thanks to the National Lottery Heritage Fund.

-Centred on Alexandra Road and Sea View Street, grant funding is available to help property owners to restore the historic shop fronts and buildings, some of which are listed.
+Centred on Alexandra Road and Sea View Street, grant funding was available to help property owners to restore the historic shop fronts and buildings, some of which are listed.

-The Victorian balconies along Alexandra Road are also being looked at as part of the overall scheme, along with public realm work – some of this has already started with new paving on the retail side of Alexandra Road funded as part of the project.
-Once complete this work will complement the paving improvements on the Pier Gardens side of the road, which was supported separately by the Coastal Communities Fund.
+The Victorian balconies along Alexandra Road were part of the overall scheme, along with public realm work.
+This complements the paving improvements on the Pier Gardens side of the road, which was supported separately by the Coastal Communities Fund.

-This investment is helping to breathe new life into historic buildings and public realm within the Cleethorpes Central Seafront Conservation Area by offering;
+This investment has helped to breathe new life into historic buildings and public realm within the Cleethorpes Central Seafront Conservation Area by offering;

 Watch a video created in 2024 about the Cleethorpes Townscape Heritage Programme: